 Hard ticks have a varienty of life histories with respect to optimizing their chance of contact with an appropriate host to ensure survival.
 Some ticks feed on only one host throughout all three life stages.
 These ticks are called one host ticks.
 This type of ticks remains on one host during the larval and nymphal stages, until they become adults, and females drop off the host after feeding to lay their batch of eggs.
 Other ticks feed on two hosts during their lives and are called two host ticks.
 This type of ticks feed and remain on the first host during the larval and nymphal life stages, and then drop off and attach to a different host as an aduls for its final blood-meal.
 The adult female then drops off after feeding to lay eggs.
 Finally, many ticks feed on three hosts, one during each life stage, and are appropriately named three host ticks.
-These ticks drop off and reattach to a new host during each life stage, until finally the adult females lay their batch of eggs the female dies, and after the male has reproduced, he dies as well.
+These ticks drop off and reattach to a new host during each life stage, until finally the adult females lay their batch of eggs.
+In each case, the fed adult stage is terminal, that is after laying one batch of eggs the female dies, and after the male has reproduced, he dies as well.
 They developed with incomplete metamorphosis.